Marceloromeugoncalves/git_hub_repository_search/README.md

-Here's a README file template in English for the provided HTML page:

----

 # GitHub Repository Search

 This project is a simple HTML page that allows you to search for GitHub repositories using the GitHub API and display them in an interactive dropdown using the Select2 plugin.